golang/tools/internal/mcp/design/design.md

 func (*Client) RemoveRoots(uris ...string)
 ```

-Servers can call the spec method `ListRoots` to get the roots.
+Server sessions can call the spec method `ListRoots` to get the roots.
 If a server installs a
 `RootsChangedHandler`, it will be called when the client sends a roots-changed
 notification, which happens whenever the list of roots changes after a
 connection has been established.